anilkusc/flow-diet-backend/Readme.md

 	- Handle blank tags etc. situations.
 	- Add Calori Based Pointing to recommendation.
 	- Add Favorite Based Recommendation.
 It will be recommend favorite based recipes
-	- Enable query recommendation for date.
-Take recommendations only for specified time interval.It can be maxium 1 week.
 	- Add  date based recommendations feature.
 It means look at the season and give recommendation for season.
 * Recipe
 	- Tag collector from materials(Map creator from recipe lists.)
 	- Set Diet Level for Ingrediens to make recommendation.It will take a look at materials and set a diet level .(1:Vegan,2Vegaterian ...)
 	- Recipe should understand recipes diet level from materials.
 For now it will be done manually.
 Same about tags.
 Tags will be add to materials instead of recipe
-	- Add  date based recommendations feature.
-It means look at the season and give recommendation for season.
 * Calendar
 	- Add meals for recipes beside of the date.
 * Observability